gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ### Changing the name of the Git user / group

-By default, Omnibus-GitLab uses the user name `git` for Git GitLab-shell login, ownership of the Git data itself, and SSH URL generation on the web interface.
+By default, omnibus-gitLab uses the user name `git` for Git gitlab-shell login, ownership of the Git data itself, and SSH URL generation on the web interface.
 Similarly, `git` group is used for group ownership of the Git data.
 You can change the user and group by adding the following lines to